Join our family as we serve and empower the community together!

 • Proficient with Microsoft Office Suite (Word, Excel and PowerPoint), and Canva

-• Meticulous, well organised and diligent in handling administrative duties with the use of IT tools – Central Management System.
+• Meticulous, well organized and diligent in handling administrative duties with the use of IT tools – Central Management System.

 Our d’Klub Mentoring Programme is one of CCSS’s flagship initiatives.
 Through mentorship, life skills, and meaningful relationships, we help children and youths discover their potential and thrive in school and in life.
 We seek a servant leader who serves with humility, a heart for people and someone who fosters strong relationships through integrity and love.
 As a Programme Executive of d’Klub Mentoring Programme, you will be responsible for overseeing volunteer management, planning programme curriculum and executing groupwork for children.
 This role requires full-day availability on Saturdays.